kubernetes/website/docs/concepts/services-networking/service.md

 ## Discovering services

-Kubernetes supports 2 primary modes of finding a `Service` - environment variables and DNS.
+Kubernetes supports two primary modes of finding a `Service` - environment variables and DNS.

 ### Environment variables

-When a `Pod` is run on a `Node`, the kubelet adds a set of environment variables for each active `Service`.
-It supports both [Docker links compatible](https://docs.docker.com/userguide/dockerlinks/) variables (see [makeLinkVariables](http://releases.k8s.io/{{page.githubbranch}}/pkg/kubelet/envvars/envvars.go#L49)) and simpler `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables, where the Service name is upper-cased and dashes are converted to underscores.
+When a `Pod` is run on a `Node`, the `kubelet` adds a set of environment variables for each active `Service`.
+It supports both [Docker links compatible](https://docs.docker.com/userguide/dockerlinks/) variables (see [makeLinkVariables](http://releases.k8s.io/{{page.githubbranch}}/pkg/kubelet/envvars/envvars.go#L49)) and simpler `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables, where the `Service` name is upper-cased and dashes are converted to underscores.

-For example, the Service `"redis-master"` which exposes TCP port 6379 and has been allocated cluster IP address 10.0.0.11 produces the following environment
+For example, the `Service` `"redis-master"` which exposes TCP port 6379 and has been allocated cluster IP address 10.0.0.11 produces the following environment
 variables: